zstumgoren/sql-intro-311-exercise/README.md

 ORDER BY Category;
 ```

-But the approach can quickly grow difficult to manage *and* read, as queries grow in size.
+But this approach can quickly grow difficult to manage *and* read, as queries grow in size and complexity.

 An alternative solution involves creating a [database index](https://en.wikipedia.org/wiki/Database_index).
-You can think of an index conceptually as similar to the index you might find in a book.
-It enables a database, in response to a query, to quickly locate and sort column values without first having to scan every row in the database.
+You can think of an index conceptually as similar to the index of a book.
+It enables a database, in response to a query, to quickly locate and sort column values without first having to scan every row in a table.

-In order to speed up our queries, let's start by adding an index for the `Category`
+In order to speed up our queries, let's start by adding an index for the `Category` field.
- field.

 An index can be added to the `cases` table by: